-Combine the honey, lye water, vegetable oil, cake flour, and salt in the bowl of an electric stand mixer fitted with the paddle attachment.
+Combine the honey, 1/2 teaspoon lye water substitute, vegetable oil, cake flour, and salt in the bowl of an electric stand mixer fitted with the paddle attachment.
 Beat on medium-low speed until the mixture comes together into a ball.

-Wrap the dough in plastic and place in the fridge for at least 30 minutes to chill.
-At this time, place the red bean paste into a bowl, cover with plastic, and let chill in the fridge for at least 30 minutes.
+Wrap the dough in plastic and refrigerate, at least 30 minutes.
+Place the red bean paste in a small bowl.
+Refrigerate, covered, at least 30 minutes.

-Once the dough is chilled, set up your work surface.
-Spray or spread a tiny bit of oil onto your work surface, then place a piece of plastic wrap over top.
+Meanwhile, spray a tiny bit cooking spray onto your work surface, then cover with a piece of plastic wrap.
 The oil will help the plastic wrap stay in place.
 The dough is sticky and is much easier to handle with the plastic wrap.
 It is helpful to wear latex gloves or oil your hands to prevent sticking.

 Dust the top of the plastic wrap with some flour.
-Flatten each ball of dough into a disk about 1/4-inch thick and place the ball of red bean paste into the center.
-Wrap the dough around the paste and pinch the dough together to seal.
-Roll the whole thing into a large, uniform ball.
+Flatten each ball of dough into a disk about 1/4-inch thick and place a ball of red bean paste into the center of each.

 Place the baking sheet of mooncakes in the freezer for about 10 minutes.
 Freezing will help the mooncake retain its shape and design while baking.